-The weigh-in attendants work in close collaboration with the tournament assistant to ensure that the weigh-in is conducted in an orderly fashion according to the rules.
+The weigh-in attendants works in close collaboration with the tournament assistant to ensure that the weigh-in is conducted in an orderly fashion according to the rules.
+Responsibilities:

-- Unofficial weigh in rooms-separate from the official weigh-in rooms- must be setup with trial scales before athletes arrive, available each training day and at least one hour prior to weigh-in. - Unofficial scales must be calibrated to read identical to the official scales. - Weigh-in room must be set-up according to plans developed with the tournament assistant. - Ensure the keys to the weigh-in room are obtained the night before. - The official scales must be available one hour prior to the start of weigh-in and supervised by the weigh-in attendants. - The weigh-in procedure itself is supervised by the designated personnel. - The weigh-in attendants must be of the same sex as the contestants as senior athletes are weighed in the nude. - In order to ensure privacy for the athletes, dividers should be used. - Important: Each weight class is assigned to a specific scale.
-Contestants must weigh on the assigned scale only and cannot change. - The athlete is required to present a Judo Canada passport (or equivalent passport of an IJF member association) at the official weigh in. - The scales must read only the first decimal number.
+- unofficial weigh in rooms-separate from the official weigh-in rooms- must be setup with trial scales before athletes arrive, available each training day and at least one hour prior to weigh-in - unofficial scales must be calibrated to read identical to the official scales - weigh-in room must be set-up according to plans developed with the tournament assistant - ensure the keys to the weigh-in room are obtained the night before - the official scales must be available one hour prior to the start of weigh-in and supervised by the weigh-in attendants - the weigh-in procedure itself is supervised by the designated personnel. - the weigh-in attendants must be of the same sex as the contestants as senior athletes are weighed in the nude. - in order to ensure privacy for the athletes, dividers should be used. - Important: Each weight class is assigned to a specific scale.
+Contestants must weigh on the assigned scale only and cannot change. - the athlete is required to present a Judo Canada passport (or equivalent passport of an IJF member association) at the official weigh in. - The scales must read only the first decimal number.
 If the digital display is more precise the numbers following the first decimal digit must be covered with non-transparent tape. - No weight tolerance is accepted.
-Contestant's weight must be within the lower and upper limits of the class for which he/she is registered, with the exception of the lightweight and heavyweight classes. - Each athlete is allowed to attempt the official weigh-in only once. - The exact weight of the contestants must be entered on the Judo Canada weigh in sheet, together with the signatures and initials of the referees. - Under the Remarks section the names and exact weight of any contestant who does not make weight must be recorded and signed by the referee and athlete. - For statistical purposes, contestants registered in the "Open Weight" contests must weigh-in.
+Contestant's weight must be within the lower and upper limits of the class for which he/she is registered, with the exception of the lightweight and heavyweight classes. - Each athlete is allowed to attempt the official weigh-in only once. - the exact weight of the contestants must be entered on the Judo Canada weigh in sheet, together with the signatures and initials of the referees. - under the Remarks section the names and exact weight of any contestant who does not make weight must be recorded and signed by the referee and athlete - for statistical purposes, contestants registered in the "Open Weight" contests must weigh-in.

-Material Required ☐ Metric scales on a hard surface $\Box$ Stands for clothes, etc. ☐ Tables and chairs ☐Traffic barriers □Notice board □Divider screens (2-3) ☐Paper and pens □"Weigh-in" & "Weigh-in " signs Weigh-In Procedure - as per the To ournaments Standards and Sar actioning Policy
+Material Required ☐ Metric scales on a hard surface \square Stands for clothes, etc. ☐ Tables and chairs ☐Traffic barriers □ Notice board □ Divider screens (2-3) □Paper and pens □"Weigh-in" & "Weigh-in" s signs Weigh-In Procedure - as per the Tou irnaments Standards and Sanct tioning Policy that services more than 2 mats)

-POSITION: MATCH CONTROLLERS (2 per mat)
+POSITION: MATCH CONTROLLERS (2 per mat or 4 for a control area